codergrl/presentations/gis-cama-2019/gis-cama-2019/presentation.md

 ## Configure, Customize or Develop?

-Configuration: the process of setting up options using the administrative tools supplied within the application.
+Configuration: the process of setting up options using the administrative tools supplied within the application.<br>
-Customization: modification of the base product itself though code.
+Customization: modification of the base product itself though code.<br>
 Development: creation of custom solutions that run independently of other systems.

 ---